Free Senior High School: Academic Response

 Educational institutions have rightly so produced their own research on the resources, schools, teachers, and students to assess the effectiveness of the policy.
 The quantity of students now enrolled in Secondary High school in comparison to before the implementation of the policy where admission fees were essential for acceptance has substantially increased.
+The more people that enrolled in school the better their learning skills and knowledge increased.
 In the years 2017 and 2018 every student, especially those in the one third of public schools located in rural areas academically benefited from the policy.
 Students were given free textbooks and other learning materials that would generally be applied to full scholarship recipients.